 The Science of Family Systems Theory

-This accessible text examines how the science of autonomy and adaptation inform all family therapy approaches and discusses how clinicians can use this science to improve their practice.
+This accessible text examines how the science of autonomy and adaptation informs all family therapy approaches and discusses how clinicians can use this science to improve their practice.

 Supported throughout by practical case examples, as well as questions for consideration, chapter summaries, and resource lists to further engage the reader, The Science of Family Systems Theory is an essential textbook for marriage and family therapy students as well as mental health professionals working with families.

 "This book is balanced and captivating.
 It guides the reader through a clear, comprehensive, and grounded review of the knowledge and practices in the area of family systems.
 A great resource for family researchers, educators, and clinicians seeking to advance their work." – Sesen Negash, PhD, LMFT, associate professor and director, Marriage and Family Therapy Program, San Diego State University